iansheridan/towerrpg.com/Rulebook/Spells/Fire Strike.md

 ---
+  layout: default
   aliases: fire bolt. fire strike
 ---

 # spell, fire bolt

 #spell

 this spell fires a [[Fire Strike|fire bolt]] at the target doing fire damage.
 One bolt for one [[mp]].